jaredly/j3/Roadmap.md

+# What do I need in order to show this off to people?

+- maybe record a video of me interacting with the compiler.jaredforsyth.com version, showcasing various things
+- [ ] wrap a selection
+  - [ ] BUT FIRST let's do alt+drag?
+- [ ] cut/copy/paste a selection
+- [ ] alt+select (by word)
+- [ ] ctrl-select (by ... list item?)
+- [ ] peek into execution pls
+- [ ] an example of multiple languages? maybe? hmmm. what is holding me back from self-hosting right nowwwww yall

 # at popl yay

 - [x] made a nice little #examples page, to showcase the concrete syntax tree and such